Fujihai/reduce-antdv-project-bundle-size/README.md

 # reduce-antdv-project-bundle-size

-> A demo show how to reduce antdv project bundle size.
+> A demo show how to reduce ant design vue project bundle size.

 ## Build Setup